TheCandidStartup/TheCandidStartup.github.io/_drafts/compiling-unreal-engine.md

 I'm used to working on projects with two configurations: *Debug* and *Release*.
 If you're all fancy you might have another rarely used configuration for profiling.

 Unreal Engine has [18 configurations](https://docs.unrealengine.com/5.2/en-US/build-configurations-reference-for-unreal-engine/).
-The configuration names are so long the Visual Studio setup instructions tell you how to customize the toolbar to make the configuration drop down wider.
+The configuration names are so long, the Visual Studio setup instructions tell you how to customize the toolbar to make the configuration drop down wider.
 Each configuration is a combination of a build state (*Debug*, *DebugGame*, *Development*, *Shipping*, *Test*) and build target (*Game*, *Editor*, *Client*, *Server*).

 *Development* is the default build state.
 It includes basic optimizations for reasonable performance but is still somewhat debuggable and has development tools enabled. *Editor* is the default target.